Who Am I?

 I was born in California but grew up in on a farm in rural Kansas.
-I’m a diehard Jayhawk living in Atlanta for over a decade now, so I consider myself a Midwestern Southerner.
-My (more than) full-time career is in digital marketing tech and analytics, but I use every last hour of well-earned PTO to explore as much of the world as possible.
+I’m a diehard Jayhawk who made a home for myself in Atlanta for over a decade but just moved to Louisville.
+So basically I’m a Midwestern Southerner.
+My full-time career is in digital marketing, tech, and analytics, but I use every last hour of well-earned PTO to explore as much of the world as possible.
 I believe in the inherent value of travel, of experiencing new places, and in getting the most bang for your buck—which sometimes means finding great deals, and sometimes means splurging on a once-in-a-lifetime experience.

 I love history, photography, all manner of food and drink, unique experiences, people-watching, and experiencing places like a local.
 I don’t love museums or looking like a tourist.
 I’m really good at researching and planning trips, and putting together itineraries that squeeze in a maximum amount of awesome without feeling rushed.
 I started One Girl, Whole World because I realized that I have so much research, so many trial-and-error tips, beautiful pictures, and perfect itineraries to share, but didn’t have a way to do it.

 How Did I Get Here?

 I grew up in Kansas and we didn’t travel a lot—a few roadtrips here and there, but nothing major.
 Then, my senior year of high school, my family went to Italy for ten days.
 And boy, did the travel bug bite!
 So a couple years later I jumped at the chance to study abroad in Florence, but rather than choosing the easy journalism school option (staying in dorms with all my classmates), I chose to further my Italian language studies by doing a language immersion trip.